usnistgov/trojai-example/README.md

 1. Team Name (alpha-numeric, no special characters, no spaces)
 2. Google Drive Account email

-The Team Names need to be unique across the set of all perfomers submitting to the NIST test and evaluation server, so you might be requested to pick another team name if a naming conflict arises (team names are first come first serve).
+The Team Names need to be unique across the set of all performers submitting to the NIST test and evaluation server, so you might be requested to pick another team name if a naming conflict arises (team names are first come first serve).

 Only containers submitted from the email you notified NIST about will be considered for evaluation, all other container images shared with the NIST Google Drive account will be ignored.